 - It comes at an affordable price and great for emergencies.

 Galaxy CB radios are built with characteristics that can be appreciated by a severe CB operator and readily mastered by a fresh user.
-The Best Cb Radio For Off-Roading features is set out in an easy-to-use driver-friendly format while maintaining your eyes focused on the highway ahead.
+The Cb Radio feature is set out in an easy-to-use driver-friendly format while maintaining your eyes focused on the highway ahead.

 Each button or knob regulates its job, minimizing the need for various menus to view a screen or cycle.
 For more than 15 years, the DX-959 has been a solid performer.
 It’s at the top of our mobile CB line, and it’s full of great radio features.